Elegy poster

 The inciting incident occurs at 14 minutes when Consuela Castillo enters David's classroom and he is immediately captivated by her extraordinary beauty, disrupting his usual emotional detachment..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to David and Consuela begin their affair.
+This shows the protagonist's commitment to David and Consuela begin their affair.
 He makes the conscious choice to enter into this relationship despite knowing it threatens his carefully constructed emotional defenses., moving from reaction to action.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, Consuela calls David after a year of silence to tell him she has breast cancer and needs him.
 The "whiff of death" is literal.
 David is confronted with the ultimate consequence of his emotional absence., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.